-Utah’s Special Education Rules (view website schools.utah.gov/sars/Laws,-State-Rules-and-Policies/Rules-and-Regulations.aspx) define visual impairments as those that, in vision – even with correction, adversely affects a student’s educational performance.
-The term includes both partial sight and blindness that adversely affects a student’s educational performance.
+Utah State Board of Education Special Education Rules, pages 55-56, define visual impairment as “an impairment in vision that, even with correction, adversely affects a student’s educational performance.
+The term includes both partial sight and blindness that adversely affects a student’s educational performance.”

 The terms partially sighted, low vision, legally blind, and totally blind are used in the educational context to describe students with visual impairments.
 They are defined as follows: